webdiscus/html-bundler-webpack-plugin/README.md

 ],
 ```

-The generated preload tag like following:
+The generated preload tag like the following:

 ```html
 <link rel="preload" href="css/styles.1f4faaff.css" as="style" />